mattyoung101/slingshot/README.md

 - Diagnostics engine for warnings/errors
     - Should have a pluggable backend to support Verilator, Slang, Verible, and others
 - Whole project indexing
-    - Slingshot should discover files (possibly as you edit them) and add them to an index cache
+    - Slingshot should discover referenced files and add them to an index cache
 - No false positives: If Verilator accepts the input, slingshot should as well
-- No false negatives: If Verilator reports an error in the code, slingshot should as well

 - Low latency: The LSP should respond quickly to user inputs, even at the cost of CPU usage

 **Suggested:**